Research says the longer a caller is able to hold a business prospect on the phone, the better his or her chances are of getting a positive result.

 You cannot give what you do not have, right?
 Believe in your product and explain why your product is the solution to the customer’s problem or need.
 Here’s the tricky part: If the customer is willing to listen to what you have to offer, you can be sure they don’t want to hear you reading it from a catalogue, otherwise, they’ll do it themselves.

 When you’re pitching a product or service, make sure you know it like the back of your hand and you take to heart whatever you are promoting so you won’t have to use gimmicks just to better engage customers on the phone.
 You’d not only sound smart and confident, but it will also go a long way in helping to establish credibility for you and your company.
 Trust is essential to close sales and win loyal customers.

 Everybody feels good when they hear the words they love to hear.
 So go ahead, make your customer feel good.
 Take advantage of certain words that elicit a specific positive effect on a person depending on the situation.
 Certain persuasive words encourage customers to buy more than others, like free, guaranteed, new, improved, and instantly.
 When customers hear these words, it causes some kind of placebo effect — they’ll enjoy their purchases more than they would have otherwise.
 It’s even better if the quality of the product or service backs up the initial promise.

 Bonus tips: Five Telemarketing Phrases That You Should Skip!

-You should not only listen well during conversations with customers, but also take notes.
-Your customer will appreciate when you show that you’ve remembered a detail or two about them and bring it up later in a conversation.
+You should not only listen well during conversations with customers but also take notes.
+Your customer will appreciate it when you show that you’ve remembered a detail or two about them and bring it up later in a conversation.